nimmis/docker-ubuntu/README.md

 This is a docker images with different LTS version of Ubuntu with a working init process and syslog

-Now with beta of 16.04
+Now with 16.04 as latest

 ### Why use this image